VuongNM/jekyll-now/_posts/2021-5-24-productembedding.md

 ---
 layout: post
-title: E-commerce Product Embedding with Word2Vec And Fasttext
+title: Product Embedding with Word2Vec And Fasttext
 excerpt: Applying NLP methods for ecommerce, works wonders!
 ---

-# Word Embedding

 Word Embedding has been around for quite a while.
 Let's apply these techniques for products.